-Many early settlers in Virginia migrated to the Roanoke Valley, a 45minute drive from Smith Mountain Lake.
-On the Blue Ridge Parkway, there is a marvelous park called the Virginia Explore Park, which commemorates those early days of the pioneers.
-Most of us locals have heard of the Explore Park, but if you are one of those who have not made time to actually take the kids and go for the day, you are missing out on a special experience.
+Many early settlers in Virginia migrated to the Roanoke Valley, a 45-minute drive from Smith Mountain Lake.
+On the Blue Ridge Parkway, there is a marvelous park called the Virginia Explore Park, which commemorates the early days of the pioneers.
+Most of us locals have heard of Explore Park, but if you are one of those who have not made time to take the kids and go for the day, you are missing out on a special experience.

 Recently two new exhibits have opened at Virginia’s Explore Park that add to the magic of the historical experience there.
 These exhibits chronicle the history of the Blue Ridge Parkway and the Roanoke Region.